Using Builtin Editor

 This section has 3 Trigger settings.

 The details of Triggers settings are not predefined, triggers can define their own settings.
-For details, please refer to Triggers.
+For details on implementing triggers, see How to Implement an Action.
 Any or all of the triggers can be left unset.

 The logic of triggers is as follows: